subhamsarangi/RAGSystemDemo/README.md

 A format of data which holds semantic information.

 ## Semantic Search
-Way to identiify things which are similar in meaning, not in the characters. eg: dog ~= cat; dog !~= dot.
+Way to identiify things which are similar in meaning, not in the characters. eg: dog is similar to cat; dog is not similar to dot.

 ## Useful commands for setup
 ```